-Most of the whistleblower retaliation statutes adjudicated at the DOL, including the SOX, whistleblower protection provision, authorize compensatory damages.
+Most of the whistleblower retaliation statutes adjudicated at the DOL, including the SOX whistleblower protection provision, authorize compensatory damages.
 Two recent decisions, one from the Eighth Circuit and the other from the ARB, indicate that a whistleblower can obtain substantial compensatory damages based solely on their testimony.
 As documented in an article titled WHISTLEBLOWER RETALIATION CHECKLIST: A NEW INSTRUMENT FOR IDENTIFYING RETALIATORY TACTICS AND THEIR PSYCHOSOCIAL IMPACTS AFTER AN EMPLOYEE DISCLOSES WORKPLACE WRONGDOING, workplace retaliation can inflict significant trauma on whistleblowers.

 In Maverick Transportation v.
 U.S. Department of Labor, the Eighth Circuit affirmed an ARB decision holding that Maverick Transportation (“Maverick”), a trucking company, had retaliated against Albert Brian Canter, one of its drivers, for refusing to drive a truck that he believed was unsafe.
 Maverick Transp., LLC v.
 U.S. Dep’t of Labor, Admin.
 Review Bd., 739 F.3d 1149, 1157 (8th Cir.
 2014).
 The truck in question had a chaffing brake hose and leaked steering fluid, conditions that substantially increased the likelihood of a catastrophic failure of the service brakes.